sean-carroll-1992/osticket-prereqs/README.md

 Enable: php_intl.dll
 Enable: php_opcache.dll

-Now refresh the osTicket site in your browser and see that the extensions are now enabled
+Now we can go back and refresh the osTicket site in our browser and see that the extensions are now enabled.

 </p>